Meet the acts competing in the Eurovision Song Contest 2018

 Who is The Netherlands’ Eurovision 2018 entry?

 Holland’s entry is singer Waylon, who previously represented his country and finished in second place in 2014 as part of The Common Linnets.
-His song has yet to be revealed.
+His song is called Outlaw in ‘Em.

 Who is Norway’s Eurovision 2018 entry?